Seagather/Marshal-Pundit-Reviews/README.md

 Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

-**Note:** It's important to contained our environment variables within a hidden env.py file which should never be pushed to GitHub by ensuring .gitignore has it secured. to create your env.py file where you store your sensitive data
+**Note:** It's important to contained our environment variables within a hidden env.py file which should never be pushed to GitHub by ensuring .gitignore has it secured.

 ## Heroku